Can gel stain be used on laminate furniture? The answer is yes, but it takes the right approach.

-Yes, you can use gel stain on laminate furniture because gel stain doesn’t need to soak into the surface.
-Simply spread a coat or multiple light coats of the gel stain and wait until it’s dry to touch, and then seal it with a clear coat finish.
+Yes, you can use gel stain on laminate furniture because it doesn’t need to soak into the surface to work effectively.

 How to Gel Stain Laminate Wood Furniture